SHEDOOMTC/When-Patterns-have-no-Meaning/README.md

 distance d_63_CD_100_CD1 :63@CD :100@CD1 out d_63_CD_100_CD1.dat
 .....
 ```
 This was used as the input file for the cpptraj command of ambertools.
-Due to the massive size of this file (containing a possible 1.8 million distances), it was feed into cpptraj at 5000 lines per time (corresponding to 300+ cycles) using this [script](Link).
+Due to the massive size of this file (containing a possible 1.8 million distances), it was feed into cpptraj at 5000 lines per time (corresponding to 350+ cycles) using this [script](Link).
 These data were merged and converted into csv files.

 **Concerning our trajectory**; 400ns simulation corresponds to 200000 frames at NTWRX=1000.
 So, we parsed it at a stride of 20 to give a total of 10,000 frames (or data points)

-To further reduce the size of the dataset, every 10th datapoint was sampled from each of the bound and unbound datasets and pooled together to give data consisting of 2000 points only.
+To further reduce the size of the dataset, every 10th datapoint was sampled from each of the bound and unbound datasets and pooled together to give data consisting of 2000 rows only.
 Since most of the atom-pairs are not present in some residues, we came down to 200K+ possible distances (columns or descriptors).
-Also, we selected only CA and CB distances between residues, thereby reducing our column length down to  from 1.8 million.
+Also, we selected only CA and CB distances between residues, thereby reducing our column length down from 1.8 million.
 To combine this dataset, we defined a new column (State) with categorical variables of "bound" and "unbound" to depict the apo and MMV-bound states.

 Then this dataset was used as input in our machine learning study.
-Most of the codes and methodology we will apply below are simple aplication sof codes used by [Brownless et. al. 2025;](https://doi.org/10.1021/acs.jpcb.4c08824)
+Most of the codes and methodology we will apply below are simple aplication of codes used by [Brownless et. al. 2025;](https://doi.org/10.1021/acs.jpcb.4c08824)

 Load modules and read in the dataset